HarrisSagiris/HarrisSagiris/README.md

 ## About me :

 Im a 17 year old developer from greece.
-Im currently representing GREECE to the EUCYS (european contest for young scientists) of 2025 with my project learno You can check it out [here](https://learno.me)
+Im currently representing GREECE to the EUCYS (european contest for young scientists) of 2025 with my project learno.
+You can check it out [here](https://learno.me)

 # Tech Stack: